dadmars/notes/net/rfc1853_ip_in_ip_tunnel.md

       |         IP Payload        |       |         IP Payload        |
       |                           |       |                           |
       +---------------------------+       +---------------------------+

-   The format of IP headers is described in [RFC-791].

    Type Of Service  copied from the inner IP header.
 Optionally,
                     another TOS may be used between cooperating peers.